The Legend of the Chitauri [Fiction Paranormal Story]

 The reptilian beast began speaking to Amarri, and the words were hissed out of its mouth, emphasizing the letter S.

-John was getting severely clawed by the second Chitauri.
+The second Chitauri was severely clawing John.
 The claws were long and curled at the end, and John couldn’t overpower the creature because of the size difference, even though John was 6’4″ and about 250 pounds.

 The creature had John on the ground and was about to rip open his abdomen when suddenly, a brilliant, bright light and loud boom came from one of the tunnels.